andrew-bedford/re-blog/wwwroot/posts/getting-started-with-clang-sanitizers.md

 HINT: this may be a false positive if your program uses some custom stack unwind mechanism, swapcontext or vfork
       (longjmp and C++ exceptions *are* supported)
-SUMMARY: AddressSanitizer: stack-use-after-scope /home/abedford/Projects/Sanitizers/test.cpp:8:6 in main hadow bytes around the buggy address:
+SUMMARY: AddressSanitizer: stack-use-after-scope /home/abedford/Projects/Sanitizers/test.cpp:8:6 in main Shadow bytes around the buggy address:
   0x100055188eb0: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
   0x100055188ec0: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
   0x100055188ed0: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00